 Tip: Join Amazon Family and get 20% off diapers when ordered through Subscribe & Save.
 This is a fantastic deal!
 Through Amazon Family you also get discounts on fruit/vegetable pouches (a toddler favorite!) and many other baby-related products.

-I prefer a wipe that isn’t scented (because I don’t trust the chemicals in most scented products) and that gets a lot of crap in one swoop.
+I prefer a fragrance-free wipe (because I don’t trust the chemicals in most scented products) that gets a lot of crap in one swoop.
 We primarily use the Honest Company wipes, Babyganics wipes and WaterWipes.
 I’m also a fan of these wipes that are free of all the yucky stuff you don’t want to put all over your baby’s skin!
-The Huggies One and Done wipes.
+The Huggies One and Done wipes are very popular.

 Diaper Pail / Trash

 Choosing the right diaper pail for you will depend on your priorities.
 You’ll want to look: odor containment, diaper capacity, foot or hand operation, style/design, bag changing process, required bags and the cost.
 When comparing prices, don’t just look at the prices for the actual pail.
 You must also take into account the prices of the trash bags (if that pail only takes a particular kind), how often you have to change the bag and the cost of any other necessary refills.

 Living in a condo, it was necessary for us to have some sort of diaper pail.
 Now that we moved to a house and have a garage attached, we got rid of it.
 For poopy diapers, we stick them in those mini diaper sacks and take them immediately out to the trash in the garage.
 The pee diapers just go in the kitchen trash (it gets put out in the garage frequently).
-Since babies pee and poop a lot more when they are younger, I’ll get a diaper pail for upstairs when we have another baby.
-Diapers don’t get disgustingly smelly until they start eating solids (6+ months) or have formula, and probably don’t reach their peak stink until closer to a year.
+Since babies pee and poop a lot more when they are younger, I will get a diaper pail for upstairs when we have another baby.
+Diapers don’t get disgustingly smelly until they start eating solids (6+ months) or have formula.
+They don’t reach their peak stink until closer to a year.
 So take that into consideration when asking friends their opinion on their diaper pail’s ability to conceal odor.